-Rural marketing campaigns are designed for reach and recall.
-The messages have to reach people who live beyond roads, broadcast, and on the outskirts of society.
-Once they get there, they have to make an impact quickly, and be readily understood and remembered.
-They need to solve logistical problems creatively, and carry as much information as possible, as simply as possible.
+Rural activation campaigns are designed for reach and recall.
+The messages need to reach people who live on the outskirts of society, where there are no roads and minimal access to common resources, including information.
+They also have to make an impact quickly, be readily understood and remembered, solve logistical problems creatively, and carry as much information as possible, as simply as possible.

-A van, bright with posters and music, will draw up in a dusty village, attracting curious people.
-The team opens the doors, unveiling a small theatrical hub.
-For Petpuja, the insides of the vehicle are redone to look like a kitchen.
-The team walk around the village handing out information leaflets and inviting people to the show.
-When enough people have gathered, the van plays the TV commercial.
-The team members act out a little skit, full of banter, to explain the contents of the ad.
-The skit can be written for non-actors.
-At the end they conduct a friendly quiz, offering prizes for correct answers.
-It helps to check how much the audience has understood, as well as to address any misconceptions.
+An eye-catching van, with posters and music, would arrive in a dusty village, attracting curious onlookers.
+The team would open the doors, unveiling a small theatrical hub.
+For instance, for the Petpuja rural activation campaign, the inside of the vehicle was redone to look like a kitchen.
+The team would then walk around the village handing out information leaflets and inviting people to the show.
+When enough people had gathered, the van would play the TV commercial.
+The team members then acted out a little skit, full of banter, to explain the contents of the ad.
+The skit could also be written for non-actors.
+At the end they would conduct a friendly quiz, offering prizes for correct answers.
+This helped to check how much the audience had understood, and also helped to address any misconceptions.

-Then the team fan out on foot, to reach the least reachable people who do not even come to the village square.
-The campaign adds a design layer here: the team carry tablets to the outskirts of the village.
-The tablets are loaded with the ad, and an interactive game.
-By choosing simple yes and no answers to onscreen graphics, family members can go through and fully understand the message of the campaign.
+Then the team would fan out on foot, to reach the least reachable people who did not even come to the village square.
+For such people, the ad and interactive content were loaded on a tablet for use by outreach promoters who would visit the homes of the most marginalized, taking information to their doorsteps.
+By choosing simple ‘yes/no’ answers to onscreen graphics, family members could go through and fully understand the message of the campaign.

 Reach and impact: